 The part of my recovery that I am at now is that the child in the troubled household learns not to compete with either parent.
 Therefore my adulthood has been a struggle with the main problem in our household—money or a lack of it.

 Rather than compete for more money, I have learned to do without.
 I am frugal by nature but am slowly allowing myself to enjoy the comforts money can buy.
-I was 65 on last Wednesday and am reminded of Colonel Sanders.
+I was 74 Oct.
+2014 and am reminded of Colonel Sanders.
 He received his first Social Security check and declared that he couldn’t live on that.
 So he went taking his famous sauce from place to place all of which later became Kentucky Fried Chicken.